"I think I saw that one."

-- Happens in the 2009 Sherlock Holmes movie, due to the villain trying to make it look like he is an Evil Sorcerer and therefore marking out a pentagram, and later a cross, with the murders.
+- Happens in Sherlock Holmes (2009), due to the villain trying to make it look like he is an Evil Sorcerer and therefore marking out a pentagram, and later a cross, with the murders.

 - Agatha Christie liked to play with this trope.
-Often, the murderer is following a pattern to conceal his/her real target.
+Often, the murderer is following a pattern to conceal their real target.

 - A Pocket Full of Rye: The killer is following the nursery rhyme.